MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/holographic-remoting-custom-data-channels-openxr.md

 Use custom data channels to send custom data over an established remoting connection.

 > [!IMPORTANT]
-> Custom data channels require a custom remote app and a custom player app, as it allows for communication between the two custom apps.
+> Custom data channels require a custom remote app and a custom player app.
+This allows communication between the two custom apps.

 > [!TIP]
 > A simple ping-pong example can be found in the remote and player samples inside the [Holographic Remoting samples github repository](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples).